mmakaay/esphome-xiaomi_bslamp2/README.md

   night mode?
 Use the illumination behind the slider bar to represent the progress of your sour dough bread bulk fermentation?
   Go ahead, make it so! :-)

+* **Possibilities to extend the device's functionality through hardware mods.**
+  There are GPIO pins that are not in use.
+If "tinkerer" is your middle name, you can use those pins to come up with your own hardware hacks to extend the device's functionality.

 ## Quick start guide